 Way to Go! is an incentive-based event that encourages the use of less-expensive, healthier, more earth-friendly transportation alternatives to driving alone.
-For nearly a decade, a growing number of participants have pledged to try a new way of commuting during the week-long Way to Go!
-Commuter Challenge.
-The collective efforts into this program have resulted in the program receiving national recognition for the first time in 2010.
+For more than a decade, a growing number of participants have pledged to try a new way of commuting as part of Way to Go! .
+The collective efforts into this program have resulted in the program receiving national and statewide recognition.

 PARK & RIDE

 CCRPC completed the 2011 Park and Ride & Intercept Facility Plan, which describes the Plan’s purpose and need, goals and objectives, details high priority sites and projects, and offers recommendations to help achieve the vision of a regional network of park & ride and intercept facilities.
 CCRPC has advanced a regional park and ride strategy through a number of previous plans and studies; a 1993 Study, the 1999 Plan, and most recently, the 2004 Plan focusing on prioritization of facility locations by “type” (e.g. Intercept lot (or Satellite lot) v.s.
 Park & Ride lot).

 - VTrans Transportation Demand Management Guidance »

 - Listing of Chittenden County Park & Ride Studies »